YangMann/Paper/README.md

     jade demo.jade -P -o ..

 And you can preview the rendered `demo.html` in browser.

+## Usage
+### Grid
+`.container` is optional for centering your page into a comfortable reading width.

+`.row` is the outside wrapper for a set of columns with class names like `.span-{m}-of-{n}`.
+Each column will take m/n of the full container/page width.
+You can add class `.push-{m}-of-{n}` to push the corresponding column to the right for a intended width.
+Add `.centered` class to a column to make it align to the center of the row.